-Join Ex-Google and Ex-Facebook software engineers TechLead and Joma with our daily interview programming problems.
+Join Ex-Google, Ex-Facebook staff software engineer TechLead with daily interview programming problems.

 Here's how it works: